Pope calls for dialogue as Nicaragua violence escalates - Journal du Cameroun

 – Former bastion –

-But the Catholic Church has distanced itself from Ortega’s government over the protest crackdown.
+But the Catholic Church has distanced itself from Ortega over the crackdown.

-The church in Masaya has sheltered opposition supporters from attacks by riot police and pro-government paramilitaries, and church bells are the warning cry residents use when riot police arrive.
+The church in Masaya has sheltered opposition supporters from attacks by riot police and pro-government paramilitaries, and church bells are the warning signal residents use when security forces arrive.

-Once a bastion of support for the Sandinistas, the city of just over 100,000 people looked like a war zone Sunday.
+Once a Sandinista bastion, the city of just over 100,000 people looked like a war zone Sunday.

 Residents have put up barricades to keep out riot police and protect themselves from what they say are police and paramilitary snipers.